Ever feel like testing your LLM is just... guesswork?

 - Shrinks timelines from weeks to hours

-- Aligns with human judgments 85% of the time (better than humans agree with each other)
+- Aligns with human judgment 85% of the time

 - User studies for satisfaction